 When you get a sore throat what’s the first thing to try?
 A salt water gargle!
 Bring a couple of cups of water to a boil.
 Dissolve about 20% table salt into it.
 Cool to room temperature.
 This salt solution makes a safe and effective sore throat gargle, infected tooth rinse and is great mouth rinse for sore and bleeding gums.
 Swish and gargle to your hearts content.
 There is no toxic dose for gargling with salt water.

 If you are on the go you can dissolve one half teaspoon to a 4oz cup of warm water.
-Salt kills germs, reduces swelling AND it is safe and nontoxic to YOU.
+Salt reduces dental bacteria, reduces swelling AND it is safe and nontoxic to YOU.

 People have cleaned their teeth and mouth since Roman times using sea salt and water, apparently without ill-effect and you can too.